Where can I access a list of scholarships?

 What types of expenses does a scholarship cover?

-Scholarships may cover tuition, fees and books, depending on the individual scholarship, and are usually awarded only for the fall and spring semesters.
-Specific scholarship information is available online at www.Richland.edu/foundation.
+Scholarships may cover tuition, fees, and books, depending on the individual scholarship, and are usually awarded only for the fall and spring semesters.
+Specific scholarship information is available on the Scholarship Opportunities page.

 Will a scholarship application be considered if it is not fully completed?

 No. All information must be completed on the application to be eligible.
 The requested information enables the Selection Committee to make award decisions.
 Specifically, the Expected Family Contribution (EFC) score must be included on the application.
 An EFC score is provided to the applicant after completing and submitting the Free Application For Federal Student Aid (FAFSA) questionnaire online at www.FAFSA.gov.
 If there are any questions about completing the FAFSA form, please contact the Financial Aid Office at Richland Community College at (217) 875-7211, Ext.
 6271.

 May a scholarship be awarded even if the Expected Family Contribution (EFC) is high?

 All applications will be considered based on individual circumstances.
 It is always wise to apply.

 When should students apply for scholarships, and how do they apply?